digantamisra98/Mish/Notebooks/Readme.md

 ### Iris:

-A 3-layered Feed Forward Neural Network was used for IRIS ([Dataset](https://archive.ics.uci.edu/ml/datasets/iris)) classification.
-The metrics scores are provided in the table below.
-Here, in place of ReLU, Mish was tested against Swish and Sigmoid.

 | Activation Function  | Accuracy (4000*) |  Loss (4000*) |
 | ------------- | ------------- | ---|
 | ReLU  | 96.67%  |2.84%|